 Instalments are generally payable quarterly, but some entities may be able to pay annually and certain large taxpayers are required to pay monthly.

 PAYG instalments for individuals are generally paid quarterly.
 Where the most recent annual tax liability on business and investment income is less than $8,000 and certain other conditions are met, individuals can choose to pay an annual instalment.
-For more information see Introduction to annual PAYG instalments.
+For more information see Annual PAYG instalments.
 A special two instalment option is available to some primary producers and special professionals (e.g. sportspersons, artists, inventors and authors).

 Partnerships and trusts

 PAYG instalments for companies are generally paid quarterly.
 Companies can choose to pay an annual instalment if they meet the criteria that apply to individuals, plus some additional conditions.
-Companies will be required to pay monthly if their income exceeds $100 million or, they are the head company in a consolidated group or required to remit GST monthly, $20 million.
-Companies can pay the amount notified by the ATO if their income is less than $2 million or they could pay an annual instalment but chose not to.
+Companies will be required to pay monthly if their income exceeds $100 million ($20 million if they are the head company in a consolidated group or required to remit GST monthly).
+Companies can pay the amount notified by the ATO if their income is less than $2 million, they are a small business entity (or would be if the turnover limit was $50 million), or they could pay an annual instalment but chose not to.